MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-retrieval-augmented-generation-cloud-to-local.md

 1. Select the **Create connection** link at the bottom of the file.
 The app runs to create the connection.
 When prompted, enter the API key for your connection in the terminal.

-> [!NOTE]
-> You might also need to create a new Azure AI Search connection for the new version of the local vector index lookup tool to use.
+1. Also create a new Azure AI Search connection for the new version of the local vector index lookup tool to use.
 For more information, see [Index Lookup tool for Azure Machine Learning (Preview)](prompt-flow/tools-reference/index-lookup-tool.md) and [Package tool isn't found error](prompt-flow/tools-reference/troubleshoot-guidance.md#package-tool-isnt-found-error-occurs-when-you-update-the-flow-for-a-code-first-experience).

 ### Check the files